dooven/binayabas/content/blog/2020-09-07/index.md

 ```

-Then I created a function that surrounds the highlighted text in the text box witha  markdown syntax
+Then I created a function that surrounds the highlighted text in the text box with a  markdown syntax

 ```dart
   void _surroundTextSelection(String left, String right) {